You are here

 Applicants may deliver paper documents in person, but the documents must be in a sealed, unopened envelope from the issuing source.

-Students who have limited financial resources and meet eligibility criteria set forth by the National Association for College Admission Counseling (NACAC) will have their application fee waived.
-Applicants must complete all steps and have signed by an authorized official before forwarding to our office.
+Yes, students who have limited financial resources and meet eligibility criteria set forth by the National Association for College Admission Counseling (NACAC) will have their application fee waived.
+Applicants must complete all steps and have the waiver signed by an authorized official before forwarding to our office.